Learning how to create a capsule wardrobe will reduce tons of waste in your closet!

-As with cuts of clothing, some colours are more flattering than others, to both skin tone and body shape.
-If your skin is super pale or dark, choose cool colours; if you have a bit of golden undertones, choose warmer tones.
+As with cuts of clothing, some colours are more flattering than others.
+If your skin is super pale or dark, choose cool colours like navy blue and black.
+If you have a bit of golden undertones, choose warmer tones, like caramel and coral.

 Choose classic shapes and patterns – or better yet, few patterns at all

 While some cuts and patterns of clothing go in and out of fashion, others are considered ‘classic’ because they don’t date.
 Animal prints generally come and go with regularity, as do basic florals.
 But remember when Stella McCartney did those big fruity prints?
 They look a bit dated now.
 As do the ‘bling bling’ chain prints from the 80s at Versace.
-Keep it simple: stripes, polka dots, tiny flowers or animal prints are ok in small quanities.
-Think of French girl chic: the Breton stripes are an eternal classic, but generally, the French don’t ‘do’ prints – and their wardrobes stay evergreen for decades.
+Keep it simple.
+Stripes, polka dots, tiny flowers or animal prints are ok, in small quantities.
+Think of French girl chic!
+The Breton stripes are an eternal classic, but generally, the French don’t ‘do’ prints.
+And their wardrobes stay evergreen for decades.

 Choose high-quality fabrics

-Some great fabrics, like silks and leathers, look even better with age, and dea of a capsule wardrobe is to own a few items of clothing that can be worn different ways, individual pieces get lots of wear.
+Some great fabrics, like silks and leathers, look even better with age.
+Since the idea of how to create a capsule wardrobe is to own a few items of clothing that can be worn different ways, individual pieces get lots of wear.
 Therefore, it is a good idea to choose clothing that is well made and continues to look good despite wear.

-Here are the 14 essentials we think you’ll need (besides underwear, bras, socks and tights) and where to get them sustainably.
+Here are the essentials we think you’ll need (besides underwear, bras, socks and tights) when learning how to create a capsule wardrobe.
+We’ve also added where to get them sustainably.